SIGHTS & CULTURE

 The final amount includes all accommodation at The Indus River Camp, accommodation elsewhere, breakfast and dinners at The Indus River Kitchen and at all other locations, SUV transport to and from each destination with a trusted driver as well as necessary permits for each guest.

-At The Indus River Camp we believe in transparency and no hidden charges.
+At The Indus River Camp, we believe in transparency and no hidden charges.
 We charge 8% commission on all costs for the organisation and preparation of your itinerary.
+Here, we will charge only 4%, as the guests are staying with us for multiple nights.

 Nubra Valley sits to the north of Leh, approaching the Pakistan border.
 Reaching Nubra means winding up a steep road to the Khardung La pass (allegedly the highest 'motorable' road in the world) and then quickly down as if t were a rollercoaster.